cybespace-settler/dnfsm/README.md

 dnf system maintaince
-script for my personal use to update and clran dnf based distros# dnfsm
+script for my personal use to update and clean dnf based distros# dnfsm